Edward Davila: Federal judicial service

 During the 111th Congress, Senator Barbara Boxer recommended Davila to fill the United States District Court for the Northern District of California vacancy created by Judge Marilyn Hall Patel, who assumed senior status.
 On May 20, 2010, President Barack Obama formally nominated Davila to the Northern District of California.
 The Senate Judiciary Committee recommended his confirmation on December 1, 2010, but the Senate decided to recess without confirming him.
 Obama renominated Davila on January 5, 2011.
-That nomination was approved by the Judiciary Committee on February 3, and he was confirmed by the Senate on February 14 by a 93–0 vote.
+That nomination was approved by the Judiciary Committee on February 3, and he was confirmed by the Senate on February 14, 2011, by a 93–0 vote.
 He received his commission on March 3, 2011.
+He assumed senior status on December 11, 2024, when his successor was confirmed.

 Davila presided over the criminal trial of former Theranos CEO Elizabeth Holmes and COO Sunny Balwani.
 Holmes was found guilty on four counts on fraud in January 2022 and sentenced to 11.25 years (135 months) in prison on November 18, 2022, while Balwani was convicted of 12 counts of fraud in July 2022 and sentenced to nearly 13 years (155 months) in prison on December 7, 2022.